 Company - Intercure Ltd.

 Group - The Company and its subsidiaries.

 Related Parties - As defined in IAS 24.

 USD - U.S. dollars.

-Subsidiaries - Companies which are controlled by the Company (as defined in IFRS 10), directly or indirectly, and whose financial statements are fully consolidated with the according to the equity method.
+Subsidiaries - Companies which are controlled by the Company (as defined in IFRS 10), directly or indirectly, and whose financial statements are fully consolidated with the Company's reports.

+Investee companies - Companies which are not under the Company's control, and which are presented according to the equity method.